haseebahmed560/TVO-Tests/ReadMe.md

 To run the tests, execute the following command in bash: node tests.js

-Assumption is that node.js is installed already if not perform these steps npm init -y npm install selenium-webdriver npm install chromedriver
+Assumption is that node.js is installed already if not perform these steps:

+npm init -y
+npm install selenium-webdriver
+npm install chromedriver